Keeping Coyotes at Bay

 - Cover vegetables at night and pick up windfall fruits.

 - Coyotes are not easy to scare off, but may be frightened by large guard dogs, bright lights, or sounds.
-They can be excluded from the garden with fencing.

 Share this Article: